tektechnologies/Instructor-Prep/301/week_1/class_02/class_02.md

 - **Why** (2 min)
     - State is used as a way of configuring components with properties.
     - State can keep track of things as other components(or the same component) are changing.
 - **What** (5 min)
-    - State: a memory of persistant values.
+    - State: a memory of persistent values.
-    - Props: a memory of persistant values passed in by a parent.
+    - Props: a memory of persistent values passed in by a parent.
 - **How** (40 min)
     - Begin with a review of the WRRC from yesterday.
     - Draw the components on the whiteboard.
 Demonstrate the way each component